Siae Microelettronica: 1980s-2000s: Digital and worldwide company

 In the early '90s the diffusion of data services and SDH required higher capacities to be transported and in 1992 the Company provided its HS13 SDH equipment to the SIP telephone company (later become Telecom Italia) entering thus the market of high-capacity microwave radio links and introducing enhanced techniques to counteract non-idealities in the communication channel and the transceiver hardware.

-Simultaneously, subsidiaries were opened in Latin America and Far East.
+Simultaneously, subsidiaries were opened in Latin America and the Far East.
 To meet international standards for control and supervision of the increasingly complex networks of radio links, the Company developed its own Network management system providing a unified interface for all its products.
 One of the first versions of monitoring software was still in use as of 2012 for a :it:TETRA network.

 In the meantime, the production of television transmitters and repeaters was halted in order to focus the activities towards the core business of backhauling radio links.
 The increased volume of chip and wire components fostered the introduction of improved Cleanrooms, upgraded to the 10 000 class.
 The Company further evolved internally to expand its business and offer the services surrounding the mere provision of hardware, such as network planning, assistance, installation and contributed to the activities of international standardization bodies.

 In the late 90s the Company commercialized a family of products whose design was dedicated to the booming market of GSM cellular mobile communications.
 In 1999, the offer was expanded to support high-capacity SDH traffic and a number of multiplexing equipment was developed as well to address the increased complexity and demanded flexibility of network configurations and interfaces.